Key Takeaways from the 2024 PMAR Conference

 Q: What should be reviewed annually by a GIPS compliant firm?

-A: GIPS policies and procedures.
+A: GIPS standards policies and procedures.
 Your policies and procedures are the backbone to your claim of compliance and should be reviewed periodically to ensure they are still up to date.
 Reviewing this at least annually and documenting any changes will go a long way.

 Q: What tips do you have for firms looking to become GIPS compliant or adjust their current compliance program?